cran/baymedr/README.md

 be expressed in an idiosyncratic prior distribution.
 Most of the time, however, relevant information is missing.
 In that case, it is reasonable to define a prior distribution that is as objective as possible.
-It has been argued that the Cauchy probability density function represents such a function (see, e.g., Rouder et al., 2009).
-The standard Cauchy distribution resembles a standard Normal distribution, except that the Cauchy distribution has less mass at the centre but instead heavier tails.
-The centre of the distribution is determined by the location parameter, while the width is specified by the scale parameter.
+It has been argued that the Cauchy probability density function centered on 0 represents such a function (see, e.g., Rouder et al., 2009).
+The standard Cauchy distribution resembles a standard Normal distribution, except that the Cauchy distribution has less mass at the center but instead heavier tails.
+The center of the distribution is determined by the location parameter, while the width is specified by the scale parameter.
 By varying the scale of the Cauchy prior, the user can change the range of reasonable effect sizes.
 This is accomplished with the argument `prior_scale`.

 ## Random example data